DRIFT-Net: A Spectral--Coupled Neural Operator for PDEs Learning: Experiments

-For the two \emph{ApeBench}-based datasets, we also report the mean relative $L^1$ error across the rollout and a linear growth slope obtained by a least-squares fit of error versus time.
-On the turbulent variant, \textsc{DRIFT-Net} attains a mean error of $69.89$ compared with $74.76$ for SCOT, and an error growth slope of $1.154$ compared with $1.185$ for SCOT.
-On the smoother variant, the mean error is $31.07$ compared with $35.41$ for SCOT, and the slope is $0.581$ compared with $0.641$ for SCOT.
-Figure~\ref{fig:kf_long_curves} depicts the corresponding error–time curves (left: turbulent; right: smoother), showing consistently lower curves and flatter tails for \textsc{DRIFT-Net}.
+\paragraph{Long-horizon behavior.} Although final-time metrics are informative, a full closed-loop trajectory over a long horizon provides additional insight into cumulative drift.
+We therefore analyse two \emph{ApeBench}-generated forced Kolmogorov variants constructed with a high-accuracy pseudo-spectral solver~\citep{koehler2024}.
+Both datasets share the same PDE setup but differ in physical parameters, with one being more turbulent and the other comparatively smoother.
+For both variants we run closed-loop rollouts up to $T{=}100$ and compare \textsc{DRIFT-Net} against scOT under identical settings.

-\paragraph{Long-horizon behavior.} Although final-time metrics are informative, the full closed-loop trajectory over a long horizon provides additional insight into cumulative drift.
-Figure~\ref{fig:tracer_long_horizon} presents the test-set mean relative $L^1$ error at each time step for NS-Tracer-PwC. \textsc{DRIFT-Net} achieves a final-time error of $4.193$, whereas SCOT achieves $5.182$ (a reduction of $19.1\%$).
-The average error across the rollout is $1.99$ for \textsc{DRIFT-Net} and $2.46$ for SCOT, and the linear growth slopes are $0.176$ and $0.229$, respectively.
-These results are consistent with the objective of strengthening global low-$k$ coupling while maintaining high-$k$ fidelity.
+Table~\ref{tab:kf-long} summarizes the final-time relative $L^1$ error at $T{=}100$.
+On the turbulent variant, \textsc{DRIFT-Net} attains a lower final error than scOT (110.87 vs.\ 114.14).
+On the smoother variant, the improvement is more pronounced (57.17 vs.\ 62.99), indicating increased robustness across different flow regimes.

-\paragraph{Additional final-time results (subset) and context.} For the tasks where error time-series are available for both models, the final-time results confirm the advantage of \textsc{DRIFT-Net} over SCOT (Table~\ref{tab:main-subset}).
-For completeness, we also include NS-PwC, on which \textsc{DRIFT-Net} achieves a final error of \textbf{1.090} compared with $2.350$ for SCOT (as reported in prior results).
+Beyond the final-time value, we also consider the mean relative $L^1$ error across the rollout and a linear growth slope obtained by a least-squares fit of error versus time.
+On the turbulent variant, \textsc{DRIFT-Net} attains a mean error of $69.89$ compared with $74.76$ for scOT, and an error-growth slope of $1.154$ compared with $1.185$ for scOT.
+On the smoother variant, the mean error is $31.07$ compared with $35.41$ for scOT, and the slope is $0.581$ compared with $0.641$ for scOT.
+Figure 2 shows the corresponding error--time curves, which remain consistently lower for \textsc{DRIFT-Net} with slightly flatter tails at large $t$.